HowardDaniels/the-daily-mesh/README.md

 user stories{
-1. there need to be four web pages, one for the front page, one for the daily headlines, one for stocks, and one for the weather.
+1. there need to be four web pages: one for the front page, one for the daily headlines, one for stocks, and one for the weather.
 2. search functions apply to each of the pages

-front page (headlines for everything - most important news)):
+front page (headlines for everything - most important news):
 .go to news
 .go to weather
 .go to stocks